jChapman/superfluoussextant/content/robot-logo.rst

 .. image:: images\logo-progression2.png
     :alt: Some better bad logos

-At this point I took a break from my robo-logo (rogo?) and made a been and orange for some orange mead I made.
+At this point I took a break from my robo-logo (rogo?) and made a bee and orange for some orange mead I made.
 I think these are the best that I've ever made.

 * Bee